 Battery Alexander—once home to heavy mortars and now to picnic areas—is worth visiting, as is the later Battery Wallace, which looks like it's literally buit into the hillside.
 Keep in mind that while these historic structures are fun to visit and play on, they are constructed of materials like concrete and iron and weren't built with safety in mind, so be careful.

-Another important historic structure is Point Bonita Lighthouse.
+Another important historic structure you can visit at the Marin Headlands is Point Bonita Lighthouse.
 Built way back in the 1850s to guide mariners away from the rocky shores of the Golden Gate, the lighthouse recently re-opened to the public after a much needed rebuild of the suspension bridge that leads to it.
 (Point Bonita is the only lighthouse in America that's accessed via suspension bridge.)
-It's an easy, fun, hike for the family, with amazing views, and is open Saturday–Monday from 12:30–3:30 pm.
+It's an easy, fun, hike for the family, with amazing views, and is open Saturday through Monday from 12:30 to 3:30 pm.

-The Marin Headlands visitor center is open daily from 9:30 am to 4:30 pm, and the park itself is open sunrise to sunset.
+The Marin Headlands visitor center is open daily from 9:30 am to 4:30 pm (closed Thanksgiving and Christmas Day), and the park itself is open sunrise to sunset.
 Restrooms are available at the visitor center and at Rodeo Beach, and there are portable toilets located throughout the park.
 Plenty of picnic tables and BBQ grills can be found here, but bring your own food in as there's no place to get it at the park.